mkarpoff/vim8-pack-bash/README.md

+# Important Notice
+I'm going to switch to a python based solution.
+This one will exist for anyone that wants it.
+The python solution will be able to be found at [vim8-pack](https://github.com/mkarpoff/vim8-pack).

 # vim8-pack
 Some simple tools to maintain and update git based packages for vim 8.
 Currently it is for managing packages designed for vim 7 and earlier.
 This is because I have yet to find a package that properly conforms to the vim8 package standard.